-We are using our experience of renewables in the field to promote new projects to produce energy with low CO2 emissions.
+We use our experience in the field of renewables to promote new projects that produce energy with low CO2 emissions.

 Inserisci l’indirizzo email con il quale ti sei registrato all'area riservata.
 Riceverai all'indirizzo indicato la nuova password, che ti consigliamo di aggiornare dopo il primo accesso.